outde-xyz/website/content/Tutorials/outdex_guide_submitting.md

 Your new markdown file is now happily sitting in your fork of the Outdex repository.
 But it won't do you much good in the fork, nobody can see it there.
-So as the last step, you have to [create a **draft pull request**](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) against the `master` branch of the Outdex repository.
+So as the last step, you have to [create a draft pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) against the `master` branch of the Outdex repository.
+Make sure it is a **draft** pull request, not a normal pull request.
+That way, we can't merge it in until you've given your final approval.

 Here's what happens at this point: